 About this Project:

-The Secret Law Gazette is a project run by Craig Forcese, Professor of Law, University of Ottawa, as part of my National Security Law blog.
-The Secret Law Gazette publishes "secret laws" in the area of national security in Canada.
+The Secret Law Gazette was a project run by Craig Forcese, Professor of Law, University of Ottawa until about 2018.
+The Secret Law Gazette published "secret laws" in the area of national security in Canada.
 "Secret laws" include ministerial directives, memoranda of understanding, and internal policies and procedures which affect and govern the conduct of Canada's security agencies, but are excluded from the regular publication requirements for Canadian law.

-I shall occasionally depart from "secret laws" and post other documents relevant to national security law that, while public, are difficult to find unless you know where to look.
+I occasionally departed from "secret laws" and post other documents relevant to national security law that, while public, are difficult to find unless you know where to look.

 About the Documents: